oliverphilcox/Spectra-Without-Windows/bk/README.md

 ### Data

-In the [data/](data) directory, we give the raw unwindowed bispectrum measurements of BOSS, 2048 MultiDark-Patchy simulations and 84 Nseries simmulations.
+In the [data/](data) directory, we give the raw unwindowed bispectrum measurements of BOSS, 2048 MultiDark-Patchy simulations and 84 Nseries simulations.
 Further details of the input parameters can be found in the file headers.
 Note that we remove any bin triplets that are not properly corrected for the survey geometry.
 The original k-binning limits given in the final header.
 Note also that these results were run with an earlier version of the code, thus follow slightly different naming conventions.